Quinnipiac Poll: 82 Percent of Americans Say Putin Is a War Criminal

 The poll of 1,412 U.S. adults nationwide was conducted April 7-11 with a margin of error of plus or minus 2.6 percentage points, according to the university.

-The high percentage of Americans believing that Putin is committing war crimes in Ukraine and bears personal responsibility for the deaths of thousands of civilians may also lead to the poll's finding that 68% of Americans believe the United States has a ''moral responsibility'' to do more to stop the killing there, compared with 24% who say we do not.
+The high percentage of Americans believing that Putin is committing war crimes in Ukraine and bears personal responsibility for the deaths of thousands of civilians may also align with another of the poll's finding: Sixty-eight percent of Americans believe the United States has a ''moral responsibility'' to do more to stop the killing there, compared with 24% who say we do not.

 A comparable majority, 74%, believe the U.S. has a moral obligation and should do more to aid the refugees fleeing Ukraine, while 21% do not believe it does, according to the poll.

-Fifty-two percent said that the United States should do more to help Ukraine fend off the Russians but do not want our military directly involved, compared with 19% who think helping Ukraine might cause a direct war with Russia, and 22% who believe the actions we have taken are sufficient.
+Fifty-two percent said that the United States should do more to help Ukraine fend off the Russians but do not want our military directly involved, compared with 19% who think helping Ukraine might cause a direct war with Russia.
+Another 22% believe the actions we have taken are sufficient.

 ''The heartbreaking images from 4,000 miles away leave Americans with a longing to do more, for those fleeing the Russian onslaught, and for those staying to fight,'' Malloy said. ''But the moral outrage stops at the water's edge when it comes to committing the U.S. military to the fight.''